seanmorris/nynex95/content/hello-world.md

 I plan to add some terraform scripting to spin up a websocket server on Heroku, using redis `PubSub`.
 This would allow multiple users on the server to interact in real time.

+I also want to add an indexer-action to generate RSS feeds for the `content/` directory.

 ## Aim

-The aim is to allow users to simply fork the project on github, clear out the content directory, add their API keys for cloudflare & heroku to their github secrets.
+The aim is to allow users to serve social content over cloud services with free accounts.

+Users should be able to simply fork the project on github, clear out the content directory, add their API keys for cloudflare & heroku to their github secrets.

 Once this is done, the new instance will be able to call back to the one it was forked from, and join the swarm.